How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 • 58th: Milk begins to flow when pressing on the nipples.

-• 59th: Pregnancy is considered full-term, so labor can begin at any time.
+• 59th: Pregnancy is considered full-term so that labor can begin at any time.
 About 8-24 hours before this, the dog’s body temperature drops to 36°C.

 • 60-62nd: The fetuses grow to 16 cm, and their body is covered with fur on the muzzle, tail, belly, and paws.

-• 63rd: Shortly before labor, the amniotic fluid begins to discharge in the form of a pale yellow liquid of a viscous consistency and the process of opening the cervix begins, the “corpora lutea” dissolve.
+• 63rd: Shortly before labor, the amniotic fluid begins to discharge in the form of a pale yellow liquid of a viscous consistency.
+The process of opening the cervix begins; the “corpora lutea” dissolves.

 Early Signs of Pregnancy